Binnya Dala: Rise of Aluangpaya (Aung Zeya)

-The Fall of Binnya Dala
+Fall of Binnya Dala

 In March 1754, Binnya Dala, finally, sent his entire army headed by Upayaza and Talaban to Upper Burma.
 They defeated Konbaung forces led by Alaungpaya's sons, Naungdawgyi and Hsinbyushin at Myingyan.
 One Hanthawaddy army chased Naungdawgyi to Kyaukmyaung near Shwebo.
 Another chased Hsinbyushin back into Ava.
 Alaungpaya then counterattacked Myingyan with a heavy force and the Hanthawaddy forces suffered many casualties.
 Hsinbyushin also broke the siege at Ava.
 Upayaza retreated towards Pyay and fled by boats to Pegu.
 Talaban was again left to rally the army and remain before Pyay.

 Binnya Dala decided to take Pyay and sent an army headed by his another brother and a son-in-law together with Talaban to besiege the city.
 Before the army marched out, the imprisoned king of Taungoo, Mahadhammaraza Dipadi, and other captives were put to death, on the pretense they were implicated in a conspiracy.
 This ill-conceived act was another policy blunder.
 It removed the one trump card Hanthawaddy had to put back a weaker king on a throne in rivalry to Alaungpaya.
 The action also pushed the deposed king's loyalists into Alaungpaya's camp.
 Also, the regional war was turning more and more into an ethnic conflict.